 Here, the emphasis is on results specific to the case of highly permeable media, with references to the relevant literature on upscaling.
 In order to clarify the physical nature of the macro-scale fields introduced in the various models, we use the vocabulary and definitions of the volume averaging technique.
-We define the total and superficial spatial averages using the most simple mathematical apparatus, where $V{\beta}$ is the volume of the $\beta$ -phase contained within V, the averaging volume represented in Fig. 1, and $\psi{\beta}$ is a physical variable associated to the $\beta$ -phase (e.g. pressure or concentration).
-The average of the $\beta$ -phase indicator (a field having the value 1 in the $\beta$ -phase, 0 elsewhere), denoted $\gamma{\beta}$ , yields
+We define the total and superficial spatial averages using the most simple mathematical apparatus (see the cited literature for a more thorough discussion and more general definitions using convolutions), where V{β} is the volume of the β -phase contained within V, the averaging volume represented in Figure 1, and ψ{β} is a physical variable associated with the β -phase (e.g., pressure or concentration).
+The average of the β -phase indicator (a field having the value 1 in the β -phase, 0 elsewhere), denoted γ{β} , yields where ε{β} is the β -phase volume fraction (porosity if this is the only phase in the pore-space).
+This can be used to define the intrinsic phase average, $\langle \psi{\beta} \rangle^{\beta}$ as